What is ECNL? Everything You Need to Know

 Boys Playoffs:

-Starting league play in August, the boys teams competed in their conference and then in the National Events.
-Collectively, these matches added to the qualification process geared towards identifying the top teams.
+Starting league play in late August, the boys’ teams compete in their conference and then in the National Events.

-- Boys u14-u17: 64 teams will be competing in a two-stage competition.
+- Boys U14-U17: 64 teams will be competing in a two-stage competition.
 In the group stage, teams are divided into 16 groups with the winner of each advancing to the knockout stage.
 Subsequently, the top eight clubs move on to the National Finals.

-- Boys u18/19: The top 16 teams across the U.S. will play in a single-elimination Champions League bracket to determine the coveted National Champion.
+- Boys U18/19: The top 16 teams across the U.S. will play in a single-elimination Champions League bracket to determine the coveted National Champion.

 Girls Playoffs

-In the u18/19 age group, 16 teams nationally will play a single-elimination bracket to be crowned National Champion.
+In the U18/19 age group, 16 teams nationally will play a single-elimination bracket to be crowned National Champion.

 North American Cup

-The top u18/19s ECNL Boys teams that didn’t qualify for the Champions League Playoffs can compete in the North American Cup.
-This affords an opportunity for the players to get scouted by college coaches across the nation.
+The top U18/19 ECNL Boys teams that didn’t qualify for the Champions League Playoffs can compete in the North American Cup.

-The next best 48 teams for the ECNL Girls u16 and u17 age groups will compete in either the North American Cup, Showcase Cup A, or Showcase Cup B.
+The next best 48 teams for the ECNL Girls U16 and U17 age groups will compete in either the North American Cup, Showcase Cup A, or Showcase Cup B.

 Open Cup

 Teams who didn’t make the cut for the Champions League, North American Cup, or Showcase Cup may still compete in the ECNL Open Cup.
-The ECNL invites the best teams from the ECRL regional league to play as well.

 This gives ECRL players a chance to show off their talent in front of college recruiters while competing against teams from the middle tier of the ECNL.